ydiizx/clairedeune/README.md

 ### usage
 python main.py

+# Features
+imap check fast
+amz checker
+spotify check if has registered netflix if has registerd social media account checker dork maker dork searcher and helper tools for combine email:pass in folder

 for data email:pass, must be separated by a ":"

 ### info
 if you want buy me a coffee to paypal.me/zxdi